 Located in Australia’s southern state of Victoria, Melbourne is Australia’s second largest city with a growing population of more than 4 million people.
 It’s a vibrant city with just the right architectural mix of colonial heritage and contemporary design; from the European grandeur of Flinders Street Station to the brave innovation of Federation Square.

+There’s so much to see and do around the city’s centre.
+Take a walk along the banks of the Yarra River or stroll through the beautiful Fitzroy Gardens, home of the restored Captain Cook’s Cottage.
 The city is a gateway to an array of amazing adventures.
 Travel east of the city and experience one of the world’s best road trips on the Great Ocean Road.
 This winding road runs between lush green farm land and the rugged southern coastline of Australia.
 It will lead you to popular surfing beaches and the world renowned Twelve Apostles.

-Melbourne is a city of foodies and nothing delights them more than a good bottle of wine to accompany their meal.
 The nearby Yarra Valley is Victoria’s premium wine region producing internationally recognised wines in a range of classic styles.
 You’ll find more wineries and even a strawberry farm to amuse your taste buds on the picturesque Mornington Peninsula just south of the city.

 If it’s wildlife you’re after, look no further than Phillip Island.
-Just a two hour drive from Melbourne, this charming island is home to a colony of approximately 32,000 Little Penguins.
+Just a two-hour drive from Melbourne, this charming island is home to a colony of approximately 32,000 Little Penguins.
 Watch as these adorable little creatures scurry out of the sea and onto the sand each night during the famous Penguin Parade.

 The town of Ballarat, North West of Melbourne, was founded during the gold rush of the 1850s.
 You can immerse yourself in the colour and excitement of the town’s gold rush era at the interactive outdoor museum, Sovereign Hill.
 Further west you’ll find one of the world’s oldest and most impressive mountain ranges, Grampians National Park.
 This region boasts a myriad of native wildlife, ancient Aboriginal rock art and spectacular views.